 It's not something that people think about, painting a radiator, so this article is more an encouraging nudge for more people to get out a brush and let their creativity flow.
 If your radiator is still performing nicely with no cold spots, and has no cold bottom either then painting it might be good way to avoid buying a whole new radiator.
 So let's get to it with this article on how to paint a radiator properly.

 Can I Paint My Radiator?

-If you can pick up a brush and don't mind kneeling or bending down, then yes, you can paint your radiator without much effort and for a surprisingly cheap price.
+If you can pick up a brush and don't mind kneeling or bending down, or getting a step ladder in the case of vertical radiators, then yes, you can paint your radiator without much effort and for a surprisingly cheap price.
 You just need the right stuff to do it, which you can find below depending on whether you're using a brush or spray paint.

 What Colours Can I Paint My Radiator?

 Whatever colour you like as long as you use the correct type of paint.
 If you want a suggestion, my favourite colour is purple; but, really, paint it whatever colour you like.
+Black and white are very common colours but if you're looking for something more bespoke why not try green?
 Why not mix it up and paint it with multiple colours?
 (Just, make sure you apply some common sense and keep your coats as even as possible.)